domesticmouse/OpenInGoogleMaps-iOS/README.md

 You only need to set the callback URL once during the lifetime of your application and it will be used in all future `OpenInGoogleMapsController` requests.

+###Defining the name of your app for callbacks, AKA `x-source`

+Google Maps and Google Chrome both display a path back to your app, if you supply the name as the `x-source` parameter to [x-callback-URL](http://x-callback-url.com/).
+The `OpenInGoogleMapsController` will retrieve this parameter from your `CFBundleDisplayName`, which can be conveniently set in your `info.plist` file.

 ##Fallback Strategies

 If the user does not have Google Maps installed, you can specify a number of fallback strategies for `OpenInGoogleMapsController` to try by setting the `fallbackStrategy` property.